 We can assume that capital gains will not be taxed in Switzerland.
 It is excellent because this means much of your income will not be taxed in retirement.

 Now, we still have to be careful not to be qualified as professional investors.
 Indeed, professional investors will have their capital gains taxed as income.
 But most rules are simply the rules of long-term passive investors (hold for more than six months and do not do many transactions).

 The only thing that could happen is to be qualified as a professional investor in retirement because our capital gains make for more than half of our income.
 But in practice, this should not happen.
 Indeed, you should also receive dividends.
 And you may have a side income that will help in that matter.

 Moreover, very few people are classified as professional investors.
 Unless you are day-trading, making many transactions, or using options to trade, you should not worry much about your investor status.

 Too many people are worried about capital gains taxes.
-I think most people should not worry about that because they will not fall into the category of professional investors.
+Most people should not worry about that because they will not fall into the category of professional investors.
 Hopefully, this article helps clarify capital gains and taxes in Switzerland.

 If you are interested in capital gains, you are likely interested in the best brokers for Swiss investors.

-If you want more information on taxes, I have an entire article about taxes in Switzerland.
+If you want more tax information, I have an entire article about taxes in Switzerland.
 For instance, we should not forget that our wealth is taxed.

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book